 Like Sandler, they have developed their own selling methodologies, but focus on building a customized sales training strategy and performance improvement plan for each client.

 In many of their videos, the Richardson Group provides a sneak peek into their training services with actionable sales tips.

-Watch "Sales Presentation Quick Tips" to learn ways to get your client to interact with you during your presentations.
-Or watch this video to learn a simple four-step model for handling any sales objection.
+Watch this video to learn a simple four-step model for handling any sales objection.

 Sales Scripter helps sales teams create consultative sales processes through materials such as question sheets, email and voicemail templates.
 Their channel previews the sales process creation process embedded into their software.

-If you’re intrigued by what they do as I was, watch this video that explains their product.
-Want something more immediately actionable?
+Want something immediately actionable?
 Watch this recorded webinar, “Building a Value Proposition that Generates Leads.”